yuxi120407/DeepEmotion/README.md

-# Live Emotion recognition with CapsNet
+a# Live Emotion recognition with CapsNet

-This repository is the our project about live emotion recognition using capsule network for the course Big Dat Ecosystem at UF.
+This repository is the our project about live emotion recognition using capsule network for the course Big Data Ecosystem at UF.

 ## Dependencies